Battle of Albert (1914): 25–29 September

 The XIV Reserve Corps attacked on 28 September, along the Roman road from Bapaume to Albert and Amiens, intending to reach the Ancre and then continue westwards along the Somme valley.
 The 28th Reserve Division advanced close to Fricourt, against scattered resistance from French infantry and cavalry.
 On 28 September, the French were able to stop the German advance, on a line from Maricourt to Fricourt and Thiépval.
 The German II Cavalry Corps, moved north but was held up near Arras, by the French II Cavalry Corps.
 On 29 September, the 28th Reserve Division attacked Fricourt and captured the village but was prevented by French small-arms and artillery-fire, from advancing beyond.
 North of the road, the 26th Reserve Division advance was also stopped by the French.
 Next day French units counter-attacked several times and almost recaptured Fricourt.

 A lull in the fighting occurred overnight and then both sides began to dig in haphazardly, where the opposing lines had stopped moving, which was not always on easily defended ground.
 At Maricourt, about 5 km to the south, the German advance had been stopped short of the village.
 North of the road, the 26th Reserve Division fought to capture the high ground of Bazentin Ridge, which overlooked the Ancre valley but instead of rolling up the French northern flank, was endangered by a reciprocal French attack.
 (The French attack reached Sapignies behind the right flank, until counter-attacked by the Guards Corps, which arrived at Bapaume on 2 October.)
 Joffre added X Corps, 20 mi north of Amiens, the II Cavalry Corps, south-east of Arras and a provisional corps under General Victor d'Urbal, which had the 77th Reserve Division south-east of Arras and the 70th Reserve Division in Lens, to the subdivision which was renamed the Tenth Army, to make another outflanking move near Arras.

 Aftermath

 Analysis

 The French had been able to use the undamaged railways behind their front to move troops more quickly than the Germans, who had to take long detours, wait for repairs to damaged tracks and replace rolling stock.
 The French IV Corps moved from Lorraine on 2 September in 109 trains and assembled by 6 September.
-The French had been able to move troops in up to 200 trains per day and use hundreds of motor-vehicles, which were co-ordinated by two staff officers, Commandant Gérard and Captain Doumenc.
+The French had been able to move troops in up to 200 trains per day and use hundreds of motor-vehicles, co-ordinated by two staff officers, Commandant Gérard and Captain Doumenc.
 The French could also use Belgian and captured German rail wagons and the domestic telephone and telegraph systems.
 The initiative held by the Germans in August was not recovered and the troop movements to the right flank were piecemeal.